Vivek04-05/FemTech/README.md

 # FemTech

-FemTech is an iOS application
+FemTech is an iOS application , which is used for predict the next mesuration cycle date of the user .

 <div align="center">
   <img src="https://github.com/Vivek04-05/FemtechImage/blob/main/Simulator%20Screenshot%20-%20iPhone%2015%20Pro%20-%202024-07-01%20at%2016.04.47.png" alt="Screenshot 1" width="400"/>